Skip to main content

 2. Browse Public Templates (optional)

-const { templates } = await brew.templates.list({
+const { data: templates } = await brew.templates.list({

 brand: 'vercel.com',